stephmukami/iprevent/README.md

 * Authentication and authorization
   - Create your own account and log in
 * Risk prediction
-  - Fill in information as directed to feed our random forest machine learning model.
+  - Fill in information as directed to feed our random forest machine learning model
   - Find out the percentage risk of being diagnosed with Type 2 diabetes
 * Intepretability Analysis
   - Get a list of health attributes that contributed to your risk prediction
 * Relevant recommendations
   - Obtain some next steps to improve your health habits based on your risk prediction *Adherence to responsible computing aspects
-  - Deactivate and delete your account to maintain your provacy
+  - Deactivate and delete your account to maintain your privacy
   - Send a message of ny provacy concerns you have
 ## How To Use